ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

 This section includes instructions on how to use WRF with CTSM using LILAC.
-The procedure for building and running the CTSM library and its dependencies repeats some information from earlier sections but with minimal explanation.
+The procedure for building and running the CTSM library and its dependencies repeats some information from earlier section :numref:`obtaining-building-and-running` but with minimal explanation.

 .. important::

-  This section assumes use of a machine that has been ported to CIME.
+  This section assumes use of a machine that has been ported to ``CIME``.
-  In this example we assume NCAR’s Cheyenne HPC system in particular.
+  In this example we assume NCAR’s ``Cheyenne`` HPC system in particular.

 Clone WRF and CTSM Repositories